 Posted September 18th, 2020 at 6:21 pm by Dan Musick

 Installers and salesmen order sectional door operators to match the operator voltages to the voltages in the buildings.
-Sometimes salesmen order operators with the wrong voltage, and the operator voltage needs to be changed.
-This is done by changing the wires at the motor as long as the building voltage was 110 or 220 volts.
-The installer would also change the transformer, so the primary voltage matched the building voltage.
+Sometimes salesmen order operators with the wrong voltage, and then need to change the operator voltage.
+This can be done by changing the wires at the motor, as long as the building voltage is 110 or 220 volts.
+The installer should also change the transformer so that the primary voltage matches the building voltage.